+\triangleright
-The Nyquist plot allows us also to predict the stability and performance of a closed-loop system by observing its open-loop behavior.

-The Nyquist criterion can be used for design purposes regardless of openloop stability (Bode design methods assume that the system is stable in open loop).

-Therefore, we use this criterion to determine closed-loop stability when the Bode plots display confusing information.

-The Nyquist diagram is basically a plot of $G(j^ w)$ where G(s) is the openloop transfer function and w is a vector of frequencies which encloses the entire right-half plane.
+- The Nyquist plot allows us also to predict the stability and performance of a closed-loop system by observing its open-loop behavior. - The Nyquist criterion can be used for design purposes regardless of open-loop stability (Bode design methods assume that the system is stable in open loop). - Therefore, we use this criterion to determine closed-loop stability when the Bode plots display confusing information. - The Nyquist diagram is basically a plot of G(j w) where G(s) is the open-loop transfer function and w is a vector of frequencies which encloses the entire right-half plane. - In drawing the Nyquist diagram, both positive and negative frequencies (from zero to infinity) are taken into account.

-In drawing the Nyquist diagram, both positive and negative frequencies (from zero to infinity) are taken into account.
-2 0 0 0 In the illustration below we represent positive frequencies in red and negative lare ON FOR LIB fraguancias in graan nyquist
+In the illustration below we represent positive frequencies in red and negative frequencies in green.

+The frequency vector used in plotting the Nyquist diagram usually looks like this (if you can imagine the plot stretching out to infinity)